-- a) A player may/can only move to another club within the Federal Republic of Germany once during a season.
-Players who change their club within a region or move to another region may not take part in any official games for 14 days from the date of registration with the new club.
-(Example: if a player is registered as having changed clubs on 1 June, the player may not play for the new club until 16 June). - b) Playing contracts between clubs and players are not recognised by the DCB. - c) A DCB registered player may no longer change clubs within the Federal Republic of Germany between 30th June and 15th October in a calendar year. - d) If a club or a division thereof changes its legal form, or the entire division moves to another club, the team may remain in its original league under the following conditions: - i.
+- a) During the outdoor season, a player may not take part in any official games for 14 days from the date of registration of the transfer request in the system.
+A player may only move to another club within the Federal Republic of Germany once during a season.
+Players who change their club within a region or move to another region may not take part in any official games for 14 days from the date of registration of the transfer request in the system.
+This time is required by the player pass support team to process the transfer (Example: if a transfer request is submitted on 1st June, the player may not play for the new club until 16th June). - b) Playing contracts between clubs and players are not recognised by the DCB. - c) A DCB registered player may no longer change clubs within the Federal Republic of Germany between 30th June and 15th October in a calendar year. - d) If a club or a division thereof changes its legal form, or the entire division moves to another club, the team may remain in its original league under the following conditions: - i.
 The majority of management personnel remains unchanged - ii.
 70% of DCB registered players remain unchanged